 If the full amount of the tax liability as reported on Form IR-25 has not been paid by quarterly estimated payments, the unpaid balance must be filed and paid by the due date unless the balance due is \$10 or less.
+You can make your payment online in the CRISP portal (either logged in or non-logged in) or by check.
 Make your check payable to City Treasurer, and staple your check/money order to the front of page 1 of Form IR-25.
 Please note that the Division does not accept cash payments.